-- 1.1 The Authority's Treasury Management activity is underpinned by CIPFA's Code of Practice on Treasury Management ("the code"), which requires local authorities to produce Prudential Indicators and a Treasury Management Strategy Statement annually on the likely financing and Investment activity. - 1.2 Treasury Management is defined as "the management of the local authority's investments and cash flows, its banking, money market and capital market transactions; the effective control of the risks associated with those activities; and the pursuit of optimum performance consistent with those risks." - 1.3 The Authority's current Treasury Management Strategy Statement, including the Borrowing Strategy, Debt Rescheduling Strategy, Annual Investment Policy and Strategy, Interest Apportionment Policy, Prudential Indicators and Annual Minimum Revenue Position Statement were approved by Council on 23 February 2017. - 1.4 The code requires that Authorities report on the performance of the Treasury Management function at least twice yearly (mid-year and at year end). - 1.5 This is the third of three in-year reports to be presented in 2017/18, to inform Members of the Authority's treasury activity and enable scrutiny of activity and performance.
-These reports supplement the annual Treasury Stewardship Report, which will be presented to this Committee and Cabinet as soon as possible after the end of the financial year.
+- 1.1 Treasury Management activity is underpinned by CIPFA's Code of Practice on Treasury Management ("the code"), which requires local authorities to produce Prudential Indicators and a Treasury Management Strategy Statement annually on the likely financing and Investment activity. - 1.2 The code requires that Authorities report on the performance of the Treasury Management function at least twice yearly (mid-year and at year end).
+This is the third of three in-year reports to be presented in 2017/18, to inform Members of the council's treasury activity and enable scrutiny of activity and performance. - 1.3 The council's current Treasury Management Strategy Statement, including the Borrowing Strategy, Debt Rescheduling Strategy, Annual Investment Policy and Strategy, Interest Apportionment Policy, Prudential Indicators and Annual Minimum Revenue Position Statement were approved by Council on 23 February 2017. - 1.4 When investing or borrowing, the council is exposed to financial risks including the loss of invested funds and the revenue effect of changing interest rates.
+The successful identification, monitoring and control of risks are therefore central to the council's treasury management strategy.